nfd/filepirate/README.md

     nmap ff :python filepirate_open()<CR>
     let g:filepirate_accept="<Tab>"

 This is a simple custom configuration of File Pirate.
-It disables the default <Leader>t mapping and instead maps `ff` to open File Pirate.
+It disables the default &lt;Leader&gt;t mapping and instead maps `ff` to open File Pirate.
 It maps `<Tab>` to the "accept" key.

 **Option 3: Modal File Pirate**